 Perhaps the best part of the trip was the bond forged amongst 20 travelers who hardly knew one another before boarding the plane on day one.

 “It’s important for students to see the world outside that exists beyond our region, and to take in the rich history and different cultures.
 It’s fun to consider how the two are illustrated in present day literature,” Cook said.
 “But the friendships formed and the lasting shared memories are my favorite part of the experience for the students.”

-Plans for a trip to Germany, Italy, Switzerland, and Paris are already in the works for 2024.
+Plans for a trip to Germany, Italy, Switzerland, and France are already in the works for 2024.